DragonDuck/LearningWithNoisyLabels/README.md

 ![png](output_8_0.png)

-I separate the data into a training and a test dataset.

 ## The Model
 I'll be using a simple convolutional network for this task.
 MNIST is an extremely easy dataset to classify and doesn't require a particularly sophisticated model.